JaKooLit/Ja_HyprLanD-dots/README.md

 ## Notes:

-Those configs are used in my Laptop and Desktop.
+Those configs are used in my Laptop and Desktop. a.)
+Copy / Move files / folders in your ~.config

-a.) if you want in Arch, make sure to comment / uncomment some items in /hypr/configs/exec.conf - location of polkit is different than gentoo

 b.)
+Put wallpapers in your ~Pictures/

+c.) if you want in Arch, make sure to comment / uncomment some items in /hypr/configs/exec.conf - location of polkit is different than gentoo

+d.)
 Gento waybar needed different package.
 Official repo is unclickable